BogdanRivera/User-registration-app-FastApi/README.md

 V. All is ready to use the aplication!!

 ## Demo:
-You can find the demo application here: [UserRegistration](https://user-registration-app-fastapi-backend.onrender.com/)
+You can find the demo application here: [User Registration App](https://user-registration-app-fastapi-backend.onrender.com/)

 ## Contributing